Chart Color Schemes

 Mount Evelyn features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 80.1% of all households, including 42.3% couples with children, 26.9% couples without children, and 9.9% single parent families.
-Non-family households account for the remaining 19.9%, with lone person households at 18.1% and group households comprising 2.0% of the total.
+Family households account for 80.1% of all households, consisting of 42.3% couples with children, 26.9% couples without children, and 9.9% single parent families.
+Non-family households make up the remaining 19.9%, with lone person households at 18.1% and group households comprising 2.0% of the total.
 The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households